-- 7. If positive impact has been identified in table 4 above, how can it be improved upon or maximised, either in this SPPF or others? - Introduction of the customer portal will provide further visibility for customers around feedback. - Regular communications via websites, leaflets, newsletter to inform customers about complaint data and how Alliance homes is learning from complaints. - Quarterly meetings to be introduced with the customer panel to discuss recent complaints and learning and to see where we can make improvements. - We will continue to monitor the data available to us and ensure that we learn from case outcomes and make necessary changes to service design and delivery to continuously improve and meet customer needs. - 8.
-Full EIA (or if you decide full EIA is not necessary but some changes should be considered) - Are there changes you could introduce which would make this SPPF work better for this group of people? - Is further research or consultation required?
+7. If positive impact has been identified in table 4 above, how can it be improved upon or maximised, either in this SPPF or others?

+- Regular communications via websites, leaflets, newsletter to inform customers about complaint data and how Alliance homes is learning from complaints. - Quarterly meetings to be introduced with the customer panel to discuss recent complaints and learning and to see where we can make improvements. - We will continue to monitor the data available to us and ensure that we learn from case outcomes and make necessary changes to service design and delivery to continuously improve and meet customer needs. - The life through a lens project and data collection will allow us to shape our services and make reasonable adjustments where required.

+8. Full EIA (or if you decide full EIA is not necessary but some changes should be considered)

+- Are there changes you could introduce which would make this SPPF work better for this group of people? - Is further research or consultation required?